RyamAlmalki/ShopEasy/README.md

 1. **Propagating Unnecessary Data**: Task2 and Task3 act as intermediaries for passing data down the widget tree, even when they don't use it themselves.
 This can lead to unnecessary data propagation and overhead.

-2. **Code Maintainability**: As your app grows, managing and passing data through an expanding widget tree becomes challenging and error-prone.
+2. **Code Maintainability**: As the app grows, managing and passing data through an expanding widget tree becomes challenging and error-prone.

 3. **Inefficient Rerendering**: Inefficient data passing can trigger unnecessary widget rebuilds, impacting performance.

 <h3 align="left">State Management in ShopEasy</h3>
-<p>In ShopEasy, we've implemented state management using the hooks_riverpod package.
+<p>In ShopEasy, I have implemented state management using the hooks_riverpod package.
 This package streamlines state management, ensuring changes in data are efficiently reflected in the UI.
 Let's explore how it works:</p>

 <p align="center">
     <img width="1200" src="https://github.com/RyamAlmalki/ShopEasy/blob/master/class.png" alt="ShopEasy Class Diagram">